unrealguthrie/rawsock/README.txt

 IP-header have to be added by the script as well.
 Note that this socket will wait for the client to close the connection.
-As the kernel is usually keeping track of sockets and ports, it will interrupt the attempt of creating a TCP-connection, by sending RST-packets to the other machine.
-Therefore, the kernel has to be prevented from doing so.
+As the kernel is usually keeping track of sockets and ports, it will interrupt the attempt of creating a TCP-connection by sending RST-packets to the other machine.
+Therefore we have to execute some commands to stop the kernel from doing so.

 Prevent the kernel from sending RST-packets:
 $ sudo iptables -A OUTPUT -p tcp --tcp-flags RST RST -j DROP